Ancaster incident: Civil trial

 Ten months after the incident, George filed a civil lawsuit in the District of Gore Assizes Court against the three assailants he could identify: Simons, Hamilton and Robertson.
 His lawsuit was for £1000 for trespassing on his property and assault.
-Rolph filed the case in this court because it would be presided over by a visiting judge and local jury, and avoid the biases of the magistrates in Gore County.
+Rolph filed the case in this court because it would be presided over by a visiting judge and local jury, and avoid the biases of the magistrates in Gore District.

 The civil trial began on August 25, 1827.
 The judge was James B. Macaulay.
 George, as the plaintiff, retained his brother John as his lawyer, with William Warren Baldwin serving as one of his co-counsels.
 The defence was led by Henry John Boulton who was the solicitor general of the province but was acting as a private attorney.
 MacNab and Chewett were also lawyers for the defence and refused to testify at the trial to avoid self-incrimination.
 Gurnett and Andrew Steven, the deputy clerk for the Crown, also refused to testify for the same reason, and Steven argued that his subpoena to be a witness was improper.
-When the judge questioned the four about this excuse, Boulton stated that their refusals were proper and the judge deferred to Boulton's judgement and told Rolph that if this judgement was appealed successfully, Rolph could sue these four witnesses for damages.
+When the judge questioned the four about this excuse, Boulton stated that their refusals were proper, and the judge deferred to Boulton's judgement and told Rolph that if this judgement was appealed successfully, Rolph could sue these four witnesses for damages.
 This ruling prevented Rolph from asking these witnesses under oath about the identities of the other perpetrators.

 John Rolph raised concerns that two of the accused in the incident were lawyers for the defence.
 Maitland assured those involved that the trial would be fair.
 The trial began in August 1827 and was reported nationally and internationally, with a full gallery during most of the proceedings.

 Plaintiff's arguments

 In the opening statement, John stated that, although hesitant to represent his brother, he felt it would be a disservice if he represented others while declining his services to a relative.
 He described the action as "brutal" because the assailants were members of the aristocracy in Upper Canada and should have behaved as gentlemen.
 He noted that the jury was composed of men who were not members of the elite and that no one of their social standing participated in the attack.
-John argued during the trial that the assault was planned at the dinner Hamilton had scheduled at his home, and the tar and feathering would have required the mob to purchase the materials ahead of time.
+John argued during the trial that the assault was planned at the dinner Hamilton had scheduled at his home, and the tarring and feathering would have required the mob to purchase the materials ahead of time.
 John also stressed that the incident happened at night, which he argued meant that Upper Canadian law required additional criminality to the offence.

 Witnesses testified that Simons told a neighbour about some of the details of the attack and that he was only ashamed that they lost the feathers and had to damage Rolph's property to get more.
 This implicated Simons as a member of the mob.
 A witness later stated that he saw Simons outside of the village at 2 am, but was unsure if Simons was in disguise.